derek-knox/SceneShotBookmarks/README.md

     - `SceneShotBookmarkModel`
     - `SceneShotBookmarksScriptableObject`
     - `SceneShotBookmarksWindow`
-3. In Unity, click the Window menu followed by clicking the `SceneShotBookmarks` option
+3. In Unity, click the Window menu followed by clicking the `Scene Shot Bookmarks` option

 ## Usage
 Once installed, you can: